 From Struckum, Schleswig Holstein I rode down past Husum, followed the main road slightly southeast before cross down towards Gluckstadt and the Gluckstadt-Wischhafen ferry.
 Just like last year, but without the same level of “excitement” to follow after the crossing.

 What I meant by “excitement”?
-This post will explain.
+This post will explain, or rather, “elaborate” on the use of the term.

 If you’ve ever been in the traffic congestion around Hamburg during summer you’d also appreciate to find alternatives.
 Even if it means longer travel time.
 Sometimes the queue goes on for miles and miles.